 Scientific biography – Dr. Vered Shenaar-Golan

-My main research areas focus on the examination of factors that contribute to subjective wellbeing.
-In this I focus on examination of the specific contribution of mechanisms of emotional regulation, attachment and self-compassion and their contribution to increasing the sense of subjective wellbeing of parents of children with emotional and behavioral problems.
+My main areas of research involve the examination of factors that contribute to subjective wellbeing.
+In this work, I focus on examining the specific contributions made by the mechanisms of emotional regulation, attachment, and self-compassion to increasing the sense of subjective wellbeing of parents of children with emotional and behavioral problems.
 In addition, I trace the effects of parental variables on children’s adjustment metrics.

-Field work with disadvantaged populations formed the basis of my thesis work, which focused on social networks of women living in poverty, in comparison with women who belonged to different socio-economic statuses.
-Subsequently, my doctoral dissertation dealt with the subjective wellbeing of two population groups that were referred to occupational rehabilitation programs as an opportunity to escape from situations of poverty and exclusion.
-One group was women with disabilities and the other was women with occupational barriers.
-The work presented a conceptual framework for examining how the subjective wellbeing of women with disabilities, their living environment, and their level of hope, work together and determine their level of functioning and integration into society.
+Fieldwork with disadvantaged populations formed the basis of my thesis, which focused on comparing the social networks of women living in poverty with the social networks of women who belonged to different socioeconomic groups.
+Subsequently, my doctoral dissertation dealt with the subjective wellbeing of two population groups who had been referred to occupational rehabilitation programs as an opportunity to escape from situations of poverty and exclusion.
+One group comprised women with disabilities and the other women who experienced occupational barriers.
+My work presented a conceptual framework for examining how the subjective wellbeing of women with disabilities, their living environment, and their degree of hope work together and determine their level of functioning and integration into society.

-My doctoral work led to a connection with an The International Wellbeing Group led by Professor Robert Cummins, translation of the Adult Personal Wellbeing Index into Hebrew and deepening research on the concept.
-It also led to subsequent deeper study of that concept, including probing the homeostasis theory of personal well-being and, more recently, researching its integration with self-compassion.
+My doctoral work led to me forming a collaboration with the International Wellbeing Group, led by Professor Robert Cummins; I later translated the Adult Personal Wellbeing Index into Hebrew.
+I began to research this concept more deeply, including an exploration of the homeostasis theory of personal wellbeing and, more recently, researching the integration of this theory with self-compassion.

-My initial post-doctoral research studies focused on examination of the factors that are likely to increase the sense of subjective wellbeing of parents in life situations involving ongoing stress, exploring this area through the context of the human-environment approach, through efforts to examine the personal and environmental factors that contribute to individuals’ subjective wellbeing.
-The study of personal factors focuses on variables from the world of positive psychology such as the sense of hope and self-efficacy.
+My initial postdoctoral research studies focused on an examination of the factors that are likely to increase the sense of subjective wellbeing of parents in life situations that involve ongoing stress.
+I explored this area in the context of the human–environment approach, i.e., by examining the personal and environmental factors that contribute to individuals’ subjective wellbeing.
+The study of personal factors considers variables from the world of positive psychology, such as self-efficacy and a sense of hope.
 The study of environmental factors examines metrics related to peripherality and conditions of exclusion.
-I integrated the products of this stage into a number of articles on diverse populations, among them adolescents with ADHD and intellectual-developmental disabilities and their parents.
+I integrated my findings from this stage and wrote several articles about diverse populations, including adolescents with attention deficit hyperactivity disorder (ADHD) and intellectual–developmental disabilities and their parents.

-The research among women in poverty and with disabilities led me to examine their access to higher education.
-The products of this research were published in two articles.
-One presents a critical examination of the life experience of marginalization, focusing on barriers that single mothers face in seeking to acquire higher education.
-The second article examined the phenomenon through the perspective of these women’s children.
+The research I conducted that involved women in poverty and with disabilities led me to examine these women’s access to higher education.
+I published two articles about the findings from this research.
+One presented a critical examination of the life experience of marginalization, focusing on the barriers that single mothers face when seeking to acquire higher education.
+The second article examined the same phenomenon from the perspective of these women’s children.

-Seeking to expand the examination of personal factors that contribute to subjective wellbeing, I entered into partnership with other researchers from the Education and Psychology departments, which led to collaborative articles focused on parent-child relationships, parenting practices, body image and physical activity, and their influence on the subjective wellbeing of parents and adolescents, and to the publication of a book.
-The book, written in partnership with a colleague from the Education department, includes a theoretical and research survey of the field of body image, parent-adolescent relationships and their effects on adolescents’ and their mothers’ subjective wellbeing, The concluding chapter presents an intervention plan designed to contribute to improved body image and personal wellbeing for adolescents and their parents.
-Parts of the book were presented at the European Congress of Psychology conference.
+Seeking to expand my research into the personal factors that contribute to subjective wellbeing, I formed partnerships with colleagues from the Education and Psychology Departments.
+These collaborations resulted in fruitful research and led to a series of coauthored articles that focused on parent–child relationships, parenting practices, body image, and physical activity, and the influence of these factors on the subjective wellbeing of parents and adolescents.
+I also coauthored a book, written in partnership with a colleague from the Education Department, that includes a review of the theory and research in the field of body image, parent–adolescent relationships, and their effects on adolescents’ and their mothers’ subjective wellbeing.
+The concluding chapter presents an intervention plan designed to help contribute to adolescents and their parents improving their body image and personal wellbeing.
+I presented some of the findings described in the book at the European Congress of Psychology academic conference.